ccarrero-sf/cortex_agents_rbac/README.md

     SALES_CHANNEL: Sales channel used (e.g., Online, In-Store, Partner).
     PROMOTION_APPLIED: Boolean indicating if the sale involved a promotion or discount.

-You can continue executing the Notebook cells to create some syntetic data.
+You can continue executing the Notebook cells to create some synthetic data.

 First some data for articles: